-Define $r(p)$ to be the connectivity radius of the randomly distributed sensor points that ensures the network is uniquely localizable with probability at least $p$ when the disk radius is $r(p)$.
+Define $r(p)$ to be the smallest connectivity radius of the randomly distributed sensor points that ensures the network is uniquely localizable with probability at least $p$.
 To find a lower bound on $r(p)$, we can find a connectivity radius for which the unit-disk graph $G(V,E)$ will contain a spanning $(d+1)$-lateration graph with at least probability $p$.

-We approach the problem by considering a unit hypercube, $\mathcal{H} =[0,1]^d$, which contains all the sensor points.
+We approach the problem by considering a unit hypercube $\mathcal{H} =[0,1]^d$, which contains all the sensor points.
 We then split the region $\mathcal{H}$ into a grid of $M$ equal sub-hypercubes in dimension $d$, say $h_1, h_2, \ldots, h_M \subset \mathcal{H}$, where each sub-hypercube $h_i$ will have a volume of $1/M$, and the length of each of its edges will be $\ell := 1/\sqrt[d]{M}$.
 Without loss of generality, we can assume $M = b^d$, where $b$ is a positive integer and $b \geq 3$.
 Similarly, if the region considered is a hyper-rectangle in dimension $d$, we can assume $M = b_1 \cdot b_2 \cdots b_d$, where $b_i \geq 3$ for $i = 1, \ldots, d$ are positive integers.
-This partition will allow us to analyze the localizability of sub-hypercubes in the region and their containing points, as opposed to analyzing the localizability of each point individually.
+This partition will allow us to analyze the probability that the locations of sensors in a given region can be determined, as opposed to analyzing each individual point.